 - The aquarium is exposed to direct sunlight

 I heard so many horror stories of a faulty heater that lead to fish death.
-Nowadays, many reliable brands over there, but you simply can’t knock it out.
+Nowadays, many reliable brands over there, but you can’t knock it out.

 To prevent accidental temperature rise because of heater malfunction, I recommend using a separate temperature controller along with the heater.
 If one fails, the other will catch it up.
 This added safety will give you a permanent solution.